Heckman Selection Model

 summary(ols_naive)

-# If Heckman and OLS give similar coefficients, selection bias
+# If Heckman and OLS coefficients differ substantially, selection bias

 F.1 Significance of the Inverse Mills Ratio (Lambda)